Gulf of Papua: Geography

 The Gulf of Papua shelf can be divided into four geomorphic zones: a low-relief, inner-shelf, deltaic zone; a high-relief, mid- to outer-shelf incised valley zone; a high-relief, southern reef zone; and a moderate to low-relief mid- to outer shelf zone in the east and northeast.
 The deltaic zone is an extensive flat, shallow surface in 5–30 m water depth.
-It is bordered by a relatively steep prodelta region in 20–50 m of water, that extends along the coast between the tide-dominated Fly and wave-dominated Purari River mouths.
+It is bordered by a relatively steep delta region in 20–50 m of water, that extends along the coast between the tide-dominated Fly and wave-dominated Purari River mouths.